Intellectual property protection of video games: United States

 In other words, US law does not specify a certain protection to be given to a game.
 The individual(s) registering the game, or their attorneys, must ascertain which category best protect the interests of the author/assignee.’

 In the United States, the underlying source code, and the game's artistic elements, including art, music, and dialog, can be protected by copyright law.
 However, gameplay elements of a video game are generally ineligible for copyright; gameplay concepts fall into the idea–expression distinction that had been codified in the Copyright Act of 1976, in that copyright cannot be used to protect ideas, but only the expression of those ideas.
 The United States Copyright Office specifically notes: "Copyright does not protect the idea for a game, its name or title, or the method or methods for playing it.
 Nor does copyright protect any idea, system, method, device, or trademark material involved in developing, merchandising, or playing a game.
 Once a game has been made public, nothing in the copyright law prevents others from developing another game based on similar principles."
 Courts also consider scènes à faire (French for "scenes that must be done") for a particular genre as uncopyrightable; games involving vampires, for example, would be expected to have elements of the vampire drinking blood and driving a stake through the vampire's heart to kill him.
 It is generally recognized in the video game industry that borrowing mechanics from other games is common practice and often a boon for creating new games, and their widespread use would make them ineligible for legal copyright or patent protection.

-The United States passed the Digital Millennium Copyright Act (DMCA) in 1998 as part of the World Intellectual Property Organization (WIPO) Performances and Phonograms Treaty.
+The United States passed the Digital Millennium Copyright Act (DMCA) in 1998 as part of the WIPO Performances and Phonograms Treaty.
 Broadly, the DMCA prohibits hardware and software anti-circumvention tools, such as reading an encrypted optical disc.
 For both video game hardware manufacturers and for software developers and publishers, this helps to protect their work from being copied, disassembled, and reincorporated into a clone.
 However, the DMCA has been problematic for those in video game preservation that wish to store older games on more permanent and modern systems.
 As part of the DMCA, the Library of Congress adds various exemptions which have included the use of anti-circumvention for museum archival purposes, for example.